vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 1195.
 Agayadboya, 986-997; formulae in

-establishing vedio firos differed According to gotra and varna, 9940 ; A. is an ipti, 986; A. is first of the seven baviryajñas of Gautama 986 ; meaning of, 987; occupies two days, 986 ; procedure of, 987 ; samans in, chanted in audibly by brabm& priost, 996 and
+establishing vedio firos differed According to gotra and varṇa, 9940 ; A. is an ipti, 986; A. is first of the seven baviryajñas of Gautama 986 ; meaning of, 987; occupies two days, 986 ; procedure of, 987 ; samans in, chanted in audibly by brabm& priost, 996 and

 996n ; times for, 986-987.
 Agrabara, grant of land to